Have you stocked up on salad dressing with a plan to be super healthy, only to have accidentally forgotten all about that half-open bottle?

 Once you’ve opened your previously unrefrigerated salad dressing, you should reseal the bottle and store it in the refrigerator.

 You guessed it – refrigerated salad dressings should be stored in the refrigerator.
-In fact, if you’re ever in doubt whether your salad dressing is refrigerated or unrefrigerated, storing it in the refrigerator won’t do either salad dressing any harm!
+If you’re ever in doubt whether your salad dressing is refrigerated or unrefrigerated, storing it in the refrigerator won’t do either salad dressing any harm!

 Now: you shouldn’t freeze salad dressing, as the texture will change after thawing.
 That said, feel free to freeze salad dressing that’s in a dish – like marinated meat.